-Non-equity investments held by the Group are classified into amortised cost, if the investment is held within a business model whose objective is to hold the investment and collect its contractual cash flows and the contractual terms of the investment give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-Interest income from the investment is calculated using the effective interest method (note 4(m)).
+Non-equity investments held by the Group are classified into one of the following measurement categories:

+- amortised cost, if the investment is held within a business model whose objective is to hold the investment and collect its contractual cash flows and the contractual terms of the investment give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+Interest income from the investment is calculated using the effective interest method (note 4(m)). - fair value through other comprehensive income ("FVOCI") (recycling), if the contractual cash flows of the debt investments comprise solely payments of principal and interest and the debt investments are held within a business model whose objective is achieved by both the collection of contractual cash flows and sale, subsequent changes in fair value are recognised in other comprehensive income, except for the recognition in profit or loss of expected credit losses ("ECLs"), interest income (calculated using the effective interest method) and foreign exchange gains and losses.
+When the investment is derecognised, the amount accumulated in other comprehensive income and fair value reserve (recycling) is recycled from equity to profit or loss.